shortak/Portfolio/CS_Fundamentals/Stack_and_Heap/README.md

     // Free the heap memory
     delete[] arr;
+    delete val;
 }
 ```

 Proper memory allocation and deallocation is demonstrated in the above code.

+If the heap is not deallocated, the OS will automatically clear the heap when the program exits.
+For small, personal use, this is excusable.
+However, this is not okay if you are using a heap in a larger program that runs in the background.

+NOTE: the integer "val" doesn't do anything here other than show how you would handle allocation and deallocation of multiple variables.